Rarios/wymon_orion/README.md

 - Short function descriptions
 - Long function descriptions
-- Parameter and Return descriptions
 - Trypos and
 - Misspelings

 If you want to have additional features like inheritance diagramms, call and caller graphs, and so on, you can also install **GraphViz** and then run Doxygen.
 This will create those documentation features as well.
-You might have to put the path to the GraphViz-executable into a PATH variable or something, so you might want to look this up online, however, on Unix-type systems, this should be taken care of for you.
+Note that you might have to put the path to the GraphViz-executable into a PATH variable in order to make sure Doxygen knows where to find GraphViz, so you might want to look this up online.
+On Unix-type systems, however, this should be done for you.

 ## The Feedback

-There is no improvement without the right amount of vitamin 'F', so we're pleased to get feedback of any kind on the WymonOrion project.
+There is no such thing as improvement without the right amount of 'Vitamin F', so we're pleased to get feedback of any kind on the WymonOrion project.
 Send your feedback to the following address: **wymon.orion@gmail.com**

 Thank you very much for your patience reading this file and also thank you for using WymonOrion, we do our best to make up for it's latin meaning as much as we can :).

 Sincerely,

-WymonOrion developer team
+WymonOrion Developer Team